gvwilson/sensibleadventures/bookster/bookster.md

 *Presumption* heeled to port, he dropped his trousers and mooned the Hett with a whoop.

-As they flew through the night, Erileine remembered a painting she had once seen of a pearl diver floating beside a coral reef off the coast of Barra Bantang.
-Avaunt loomed over the *Presumption* like that reef, gray and black in the moonlight.
-The braided pines on its flanks were solemnly indifferent to their passage; a lonely sickle-wing bat flitted across their path with a sound like crumpling paper.
+They flew through the night to the sound of the wind, the creaking of the rigging, and Vurt cursing quietly under his breath as he tried to do up his trousers.
+Avaunt loomed over them, a dark nass blocking the stars.
+The braided pines on its flanks were solemnly indifferent to their passage; a startled sickle-wing bat flitted across their path and was gone.

-Down below, there was nothing left of Tinhead except a long scar in the earth.
+When Erileine looked back, there was nothing left of Tinhead except a long scar in the earth.
 Beyond it, the great stone tower that had been built to await the mountain was already lost among the trees.
 Erileine wondered what people would make of it a thousand years hence.
 Would anyone remember why it had been built, or what it had meant?

-"I'll remember," Erileine promised, thinking of the bosun.
-The tears on her cheeks were cold, but she didn't wipe them away.
+*I'll remember,* Erileine promised herself, thinking of the bosun.
 Laeuc shifted beside her and put an arm around his daughter's shoulders.
 Erileine leaned against her father and wept silently.
+Her tears were cold on her cheeks, but she didn't wipe them away.

 Papaere Vurt was the first to speak.
 "He'll be missed."